numpy/numpy/doc/source/reference/internals.code-explanations.rst

 for small arrays than the ufunc.
-In particular, using ufuncs to perform many calculations on 0-D arrays will be slower than other Python-based solutions (the silently-imported scalarmath module exists precisely to give array scalars the look-and-feel of ufunc-based calculations with significantly reduced overhead).
+In particular, using ufuncs to perform many calculations on 0-D arrays will be slower than other Python-based solutions (the silently-imported scalarmath module exists precisely to give array scalars the look-and-feel of ufunc based calculations with significantly reduced overhead).

 When a ufunc is called, many things must be done.
 The information